 We knew we couldn’t transfer our one-to-one counselling onto Microsoft Teams until we could be assured of its security for the confidential nature of our work so, with the help of Togetherall, we were able to continue supporting our staff and students with a service that was available instantly and anonymously.

 Iris Sloan, Assistant Director of the Counselling Service at The University of Edinburgh

 “When the Covid-19 pandemic first struck in March and things were changing so drastically, Togetherall played a critical role in continuing to provide support while staff and students adapted to working remotely and new systems were set up online,” says Iris Sloan, Assistant Director of the Counselling Service at The University of Edinburgh.

 “We knew we couldn’t transfer our one-to-one counselling onto Microsoft Teams until we could be assured of its security for the confidential nature of our work so, with the help of Togetherall, we were able to continue supporting our staff and students with a service that was available instantly and anonymously.”

 Find out more

-If your institution is looking to provide a safe and supportive mental health community to its students and members of staff, contact us to find out more about Togetherall’s online peer-to-peer support offering.
+If your institution is looking to provide a safe and supportive mental health community to your students and members of staff, click the button below to get a demonstration of Togetherall’s online peer-to-peer support offering.